 I visualize the bird flying to the nearby lamp post and even tried to get inside of his head to demand him to relocate.
 It seems ridiculous, but I was so fed up with the lack of movement in my own life I was willing to try anything to regain my faith.
 I sat with my sunken eyes closed for what seemed like an eternity, but each time I looked up, he remained stationed at his post.

 I decided my attempts were futile and in another moment of self-defeat, I looked in his direction and softly yelled the words I give up.

-As soon as the words released from my mouth, he took flight.
+Soon as the words released from my mouth, he took flight.
 He didn’t reposition himself to the lamp post I ask him to occupy but flew up the path that held my footprints.
-When this happened, I immediately stood up from the bench and started to follow him.
+When this happened, I immediately stood up from the bench and followed him.
 It wasn’t a conscious decision, but my only instinct was to move forward.

-I felt reborn again as I opened the back door to my home.
+I felt reborn again opening the back door to my home.
 I jumped back into my work and looked for any direction that could bring me closer to my goals.

 Over the next month I would open every door I could get my hand through.
-I figured if I opened enough doors I would eventually find the right direction, but my bank account was taking a beating.
+I figured if I opened enough doors I would eventually find the right direction.

 We were moving into a little two-bedroom apartment close to my family as the house we were renting was in the process of being sold.
 I only had a couple of clients I was working with at the time, so I decided to ramp up my small business.
 I spent a week sending out emails to potential clients and prospects trying to bring in enough cash to keep my dream alive.